 4 gng_m4 1543.335

 Note that the lower LOOIC is, the better its model-fit is.
-Thus, model#4 has the best LOOIC compared to other models.
-Users can print WAIC or both by calling printFit(output1, output2, output3, output4, ic="waic")
+Thus,

-or printFit(output1, output2, output3, output4, ic="both")
+printFit(output1, output2, output3, output4, ic="both").

-.
-Use the extract_ic
+Use the extract_ic function (e.g.,

-) if you want more detailed information including standard errors and expected log pointwise predictive density (elpd).
-Note that the extract_ic
+including standard errors and expected log pointwise predictive density

-function can be used only for a single model output.
+for a single model output.

 We also want to remind you that there are multiple ways to compare computational models (e.g., simulation method (absolute model performance), parameter recovery, generalization criterion) and the goodness of fit (e.g., LOOIC or WAIC) is just one of them.
 Check if predictions from your model (e.g., “posterior predictive check”) can mimic the data (same data or new data) with reasonable accuracy.
 See Kruschke (2014) (for posterior predictive check), Guitart-Masip et al. (2012) (for goodness of fit and simulation performance on the orthogonalized Go/Nogo task), and Busemeyer & Wang (2000) (for generalization criterion) as well as Ahn et al. (2008; 2014) and Steingroever et al. (2014) (for the combination of multiple model comparison methods).